GitLab FI

 Switching on the service

-In the project that is supposed to maintain the build images, turn on
+In the project that is to maintain the build images, turn on

 Settings → General → Visibility, project features, permissions→ Container Registry.

-The service does not need to be turned on for projects that only want to use the image in CI.Limit on the number of tags
+The service does not need to be turned on for projects that are only going to use the image in CI.Limit on the number of tags

 Images in the Container Registry usually take up a lot of space.
-Changing tags frequently can exhaust disk space quickly, so turn on automatic cleanup for the project:
+Frequently changing tags can quickly exhaust disk space, so turn on automatic cleanup for the project:

 Access to images is generally governed by the access rights of the parent project: